Preferred Stock on an Income Statement

+An income statement is a type of financial statement.
+Income statements include a company's revenues, expenses, gains and losses, and net income.
 Net income represents the total after-tax profit the business made for the period prior to deducting the required dividends that were paid on the company's outstanding preferred stock.
-Understanding the thinking behind deducting the preferred dividends matters if you want to be a good investor.

-The reason we can't rely on reported net income as it appears at this point has to do with the nature of preferred stock and preferred stock dividends.
-Regular cash dividends paid on the ordinary common stock are not deducted from the income statement.
+You can't completely rely on reported net income as it appears at this point, though.
+This is due to the nature of preferred stock and preferred stock dividends.
+Regular cash dividends paid on ordinary common stock are not deducted from the income statement.
 In other words, if a company made $10 million in profit and paid $9 million in dividends, the income statement would show $10 million, the balance sheet $1 million, and the cash flow statement $9 million in dividends distributed.

-Preferred stock dividends, on the other hand, more closely resembles interest paid on debt in terms of what they mean for the owner of the common equity; obligations that almost always have to be paid and can't be skipped without some unpleasant consequences in the marketplace, potential lawsuits, and major reputation damage that makes it more difficult to raise capital in the future.

-That is the reason many companies include them on the income statement and then report another net income figure known as "net income applicable to common", which you'll learn about later in this article.
+Preferred stock dividends are deducted on the income statement.
+This is because preferred stockholders have a higher claim to dividends than common stockholders.
+Many companies include preferred stock dividends on the income statement and then report another net income figure known as "net income applicable to common."
 If a company earned $10 million after taxes and paid $1 million in preferred stock dividends, the net income applicable to common would show only $9 million on the income statement.

 Understanding the Nature of Preferred Stock

-To be more specific and build upon what I taught you in an article called The Many Flavors of Preferred Stock and How To Calculate the Intrinsic Value of Preferred Stock, plain-vanilla preferred stock without unique features such as the right to be converted into common stock (known appropriately enough as convertible preferred stock) is a type of perpetuity.
-In essence, it acts like a mixture of a stock and a bond with each preferred share normally paid a guaranteed, relatively high dividend.
-In the event the company ever goes bankrupt or is liquidated, preferred stock is higher in the capital structure, behind the bondholders and certain other creditors, to receive any remaining distributions from the windup or reorganization.
+In essence, preferred stock acts like a mixture of a stock and a bond, with each preferred share normally paid a guaranteed, relatively high dividend.
+In the event the company ever goes bankrupt or is liquidated, preferred stock is ranked higher in the capital structure, behind the bondholders and certain other creditors, to receive any remaining distributions from the windup or reorganization.

-Some companies have many different preferred stock issues all at once; adjustable rate preferred stock, convertible preferred stock, first preferred stock, participating preferred stock, participating convertible preferred stock, prior preferred stock, and second preferred stock; different dividend rates, perhaps different par values.
-The dividends from all of these need to be deducted from net income on the income statement before arriving at the net income applicable to common figure.
-That is because, in nearly every instance, the corporation's by-laws forbid the payment of any dividend on the common stock unless the dividend on the preferred stock has been paid.
-That is, from the perspective of a common stock investor, the preferred stock dividends are required payments that must be made before it becomes possible to take some of the earnings out of the business and enjoy them, every bit as real as payroll or taxes.
+That is because, in nearly every instance, corporation bylaws forbid the payment of any dividend on the common stock unless the dividend on the preferred stock has been paid.
+That is, from the perspective of a common stock investor, the preferred stock dividends are required payments that must be made before it becomes possible to take some of the earnings out of the business and enjoy them.
+Preferred stock dividends are every bit as real of an expense as payroll or taxes.